zavolanlab/PAQR2/README.md

 ## Execution
 Create a new directory for your analysis within this directory and cd into it.
 Make sure you have the conda environment `paqr2` activated.
-For your convenience, the directory `execution` contains bash scripts that can be used to start local and slurm runs, using either singularity or conda.
+For your convenience, the directory `execute` contains bash scripts that can be used to start local and slurm runs, using either singularity or conda.

 For example, you could run the example config `configs/config.yml` locally with singularity with: